We tried to anticipate your every question

 1. When's the best time to visit?
 You'll get the best idea of life at Rose-Hulman if you visit when classes are in session.
 So we recommend you come Monday through Friday.
 We also have Campus Day Programs for group tours and information sessions.

 1. What is Early Action?
 Early Action is a type of early admission process that requires students to turn in a complete application by November 1.
 This includes the online application, transcript, senior schedule, test scores, and one letter of recommendation.
+International applicants must also submit an affidavit of financial support and an official copy of TOEFL or IELTS scores.
 Because the application is completed early, the students are then able to receive notice regarding their admission decision earlier.

 2. Who can apply early action?
 Only first-time freshmen may apply early action.